February 1, 2022

 Although terms, measurements and algorithms continue to change, well-written, high-quality content is still the foundation of a solid SERP ranking.
 By answering a question or resolving a problem, your content is more likely to be shared.
 This is sometimes referred to as seeded content, with the idea that it is targeted to relevant influencers in your industry and then organically scattered across the internet, providing backlinks to your site.

 If you aren’t an SEO guru, there are tools and plugins that can help.
 Yoast SEO is a WordPress plugin that can help make sure your meta descriptions and titles are engaging and concise.
 Be sure to do some keyword research and think about popular search terms in your industry.
 Use a tool like Moz Pro Crawl to scan your website for broken links and fix any problems that might be showing up, such as links that lead to 404 Error pages – these will lower your DA score.
+Also, make sure your site speed is not too slow and that your website is mobile-friendly.

 Some believe that linking out to outside pages is a lost opportunity, when you could be using internal links and keeping readers on your page.
-Internal links are certainly a good idea; however, there is evidence to suggest (*) that not only does linking to other pages not harm your ranking, it can make your site appear more trustworthy, could bring in new traffic and encourages positive participation, with algorithmic rewards.
+Internal links are certainly a good idea; however, there is evidence to suggest (*) that not only does linking to other pages not harm your ranking, but it can also make your site appear more trustworthy, could bring in new traffic and encourages positive participation, with algorithmic rewards.

 Guest blogging is an effective way to reach new audiences.
 By publishing articles on other popular websites, you’ll get your content in front of new readers and win more exposure.
 Increasing your DA is not just about the backlinks, but also about increasing your online reputation and even your social media following.